Show All Answers

 New Year’s Day - January 1stMartin Luther King, Jr. Day - the third Monday in JanuaryPresident’s Day - the third Monday in FebruaryMemorial Day - the last Monday in MayIndependence Day - July 4thLabor Day - the first Monday in SeptemberVeteran’s Day - November 11thThanksgiving Day - the fourth Thursday in NovemberDay after Thanksgiving - the fourth Friday in NovemberChristmas Eve - December 24thChristmas Day - December 25thNew Year’s Eve - December 31st

+Citations will have the code section that was violated and will state the time allowed for compliance.
+The length of time given generally depends on the nature of the violation and the measures necessary to make corrective actions.
+If you do not understand the nature of the violation or if you need additional time to comply, contact the officer who issued the notice.
+The objective is compliance; reasonable requests for extensions are generally granted.
 You may also receive a letter regarding the violation; however, not all violations require a follow-up letter.
 Failure to comply may result in the case being referred to a City contractor for correction with assessment of the appropriate fee.
 Garbage and commingled violations are corrected by the Public Works Department with a penalty fee assessed.
 Additionally, cases may be scheduled for adjudication by the Special Magistrate.
 The Magistrate can assess a fine for continued noncompliance.
 An unpaid fine generally results in a lien on the property.
 Work performed by City contractors to correct violations which are unpaid becomes a property tax lien which has to be paid in order to transfer the sale of the property.
-Public Works Department

 However, a Certificate of Use is not required for single family homes, or home based businesses.